Allocation Advisory

 What the Engagement Includes

-Four core capabilities, scoped to each client's existing infrastructure.
+Three core capabilities, scoped to each client's existing infrastructure.
 Engagements draw on the subset relevant to the client's balance sheet, return objectives, and internal team.

 Transactions sourced against the client's allocation plan, drawn from the same pipeline that feeds the Ibis strategy.
 Each opportunity comes with an underwriting memo, operator diligence, and investment recommendation.
 The client retains full discretion.